Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

         // starts with:
         // "io.vantiq.extsrc.objectRecognition.imageRetriever.FileRetriever.invalidTargetFrame"
         // when a frame past the end of the video is requested
-        // If this changes or becomes unpredictable, use an else instead with a debug() statement exception(error.code, error.message)
+        // If this changes or becomes unpredictable, use a log.debug() statement instead of this if statement exception(error.code, error.message)
     }
 }